cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 		- Most tables contain 33 distinct users, except for heartrate_seconds_merged with 14 and minutesleep_merged and sleepday_merged with 24.
 			- From this very simple verification, one can infer that only 14 users monitored their heartrate data and 24 (out of 33) actually used their smartwatch while sleeping.
 	2. Select tables
-		- Discart minute-level tables.
-To much detail for the first case study version!
+		- Discard minute-level tables.
+Too much detail for the first case study version!
-		- Discart dailycalories_merged, dailyintensities_merged and dailysteps_merged.
+		- Discard dailycalories_merged, dailyintensities_merged and dailysteps_merged.
 			- Their data are all included in the dailyactivity_merged table.
 		- So, the tables to be cleaned and used on the next phases are:
 			- dailyactivity_merged